harness/terraform-provider-harness/docs/resources/platform_gitops_applications.md

 Required:

-- `path` (String) directory path within the Git repository, and is only valid for applications sourced from Git.
+- `path` (String) Directory path within the git repository, and is only valid for the GitOps applications sourced from git.
-- `repo_url` (String) URL to the repository (Git or Helm) that contains the application manifests.
+- `repo_url` (String) URL to the repository (git or helm) that contains the GitOps application manifests.
-- `target_revision` (String) the revision of the source to sync the application to.
-In case of Git, this can be commit, tag, or branch.
+- `target_revision` (String) Revision of the source to sync the GitOps application to.
+In case of git, this can be commit, tag, or branch.
 If omitted, will equal to HEAD.
-In case of Helm, this is a semver tag for the Chart's version.
+In case of Helm, this is a semver tag of the chart's version.

 Optional:

-- `chart` (String) Helm chart name, and must be specified for applications sourced from a Helm repo.
+- `chart` (String) Helm chart name, and must be specified for the GitOps applications sourced from a helm repo.
-- `directory` (Block List) options for applications of type plain YAML or Jsonnet. (see [below for nested schema](#nestedblock--application--spec--source--directory))
+- `directory` (Block List) Options for applications of type plain YAML or Jsonnet. (see [below for nested schema](#nestedblock--application--spec--source--directory))
-- `helm` (Block List) holds helm specific options. (see [below for nested schema](#nestedblock--application--spec--source--helm))
+- `helm` (Block List) Holds helm specific options. (see [below for nested schema](#nestedblock--application--spec--source--helm))
-- `ksonnet` (Block List) ksonnet specific options. (see [below for nested schema](#nestedblock--application--spec--source--ksonnet))
+- `ksonnet` (Block List) Ksonnet specific options. (see [below for nested schema](#nestedblock--application--spec--source--ksonnet))
-- `kustomize` (Block List) options specific to an Application source specific to Kustomize. (see [below for nested schema](#nestedblock--application--spec--source--kustomize))
+- `kustomize` (Block List) Options specific to a GitOps application source specific to Kustomize. (see [below for nested schema](#nestedblock--application--spec--source--kustomize))
-- `plugin` (Block List) options specific to config management plugins. (see [below for nested schema](#nestedblock--application--spec--source--plugin))
+- `plugin` (Block List) Options specific to config management plugins. (see [below for nested schema](#nestedblock--application--spec--source--plugin))

 <a id="nestedblock--application--spec--source--directory"></a>
 ### Nested Schema for `application.spec.source.directory`

 Optional:

-- `exclude` (String) a glob pattern to match paths against that should be explicitly excluded from being used during manifest generation.
+- `exclude` (String) Glob pattern to match paths against that should be explicitly excluded from being used during manifest generation.
-- `include` (String) a glob pattern to match paths against that should be explicitly included during manifest generation.
+- `include` (String) Glob pattern to match paths against that should be explicitly included during manifest generation.
-- `jsonnet` (Block List) options specific to applications of type Jsonnet. (see [below for nested schema](#nestedblock--application--spec--source--directory--jsonnet))
+- `jsonnet` (Block List) Options specific to applications of type Jsonnet. (see [below for nested schema](#nestedblock--application--spec--source--directory--jsonnet))
-- `recurse` (Boolean) whether to scan a directory recursively for manifests.
+- `recurse` (Boolean) Indicates to scan a directory recursively for manifests.

 <a id="nestedblock--application--spec--source--directory--jsonnet"></a>
 ### Nested Schema for `application.spec.source.directory.jsonnet`

 Optional:

-- `ext_vars` (Block List) list of Jsonnet External Variables. (see [below for nested schema](#nestedblock--application--spec--source--directory--jsonnet--ext_vars))
+- `ext_vars` (Block List) List of jsonnet external variables. (see [below for nested schema](#nestedblock--application--spec--source--directory--jsonnet--ext_vars))
 - `libs` (List of String) Additional library search dirs.
-- `tlas` (Block List) list of Jsonnet Top-level Arguments(TLAS). (see [below for nested schema](#nestedblock--application--spec--source--directory--jsonnet--tlas))
+- `tlas` (Block List) List of jsonnet top-level arguments(TLAS). (see [below for nested schema](#nestedblock--application--spec--source--directory--jsonnet--tlas))

 <a id="nestedblock--application--spec--source--directory--jsonnet--ext_vars"></a>
 ### Nested Schema for `application.spec.source.directory.jsonnet.ext_vars`

 Optional:

-- `code` (Boolean) code of the external variables of Jsonnet App
+- `code` (Boolean) Code of the external variables of jsonnet application.
-- `name` (String) name of the external variables of Jsonnet App
+- `name` (String) Name of the external variables of jsonnet application.
-- `value` (String) value of the external variables of Jsonnet App
+- `value` (String) Value of the external variables of jsonnet application.

 <a id="nestedblock--application--spec--source--directory--jsonnet--tlas"></a>